-After years of reading the endless sob stories about immigrants in rags like the Washington Post and other media that is biased in favor of open borders, I was heartened to finally read on the OP ED page of the April 16, 2017, Wall Street Journal, a post entitled “Opening Our Borders Would Overwhelm America”.
+After years of reading the endless sob stories about immigrants in open border biased outlets like the Washington Post and other media that is biased in favor of open borders, I was heartened to finally read on the OP ED page of the April 16, 2017, Wall Street Journal, a post entitled “Opening Our Borders Would Overwhelm America”.
 This piece argued what amounted to the first straight story on the urgent need for simple, easy to accomplish, immigration reform.

 Time and again we are treated to disingenuous claims from discredited organizations such as the Southern Poverty Law Center (SPLC) that wrongly attempt to brand prudent opinions of those seeking real immigration reform as racist.
 For decades the majority of Americans have been clamoring for real immigration reform that works in the best interest of the citizenry.
 Sadly, the proposals they get are more often than not fixated on serving the needs of big business looking to create a large, quiescent, and exploitable labor force.
 This is exactly why Mr. Dave Seminara’s column is so important; because he simply goes to the heart of what responsible critics of our immigration mess have been saying for years.
 He states;